k8s-sec/cloud-native-security-tutorial/docs/settings.md

 ### Specify worker node tests only

-There are different CIS Kubernetes Benchmark tests for different node types in the cluster (master nodes, worker nodes, etcd nodes).
+There are different CIS Kubernetes Benchmark tests for different node types in the cluster (control plane nodes, worker nodes, etcd nodes).
 On a managed Kubernetes system you might only have access to worker nodes, so you only need to run the tests that apply to those nodes. `kube-bench` tries to auto-detect which tests to run on any given node, but to keep things simple you may wish to specify worker node tests only.
 You might like to try out the [`job-node.yaml`](https://raw.githubusercontent.com/aquasecurity/kube-bench/master/job-node.yaml) configuration which does just that.